MukundChandra/Boost.Safefloat-Competency-Test/Read This First.md

 2. get_vector(std::tuple,type X) :
 Returns the vector that has the corresponding 'type' as X.
-Note : We throw an error if the tuple has more than 1 element of same type.
+Note : It throws an error if the tuple has more than 1 element of same type.

 Values:
 1. TooSmallToStore :